nithinstar093/terra-toolkit-boneyard/docs/Webpack.md

 tt-serve --env.disableHotReloading
 ```

+#### Generate Loader Source Maps

+Terra's webpack configuration disables source map generation by default in prod.
+Disable this behavior by passing `--env.generateLoaderSourceMaps`.
+This should be used in conjunction with setting the `devtool` webpack option.
+Caution, This may have a large performance impact, especially with large bundles.|

 #### Development vs Production
 The default webpack configuration is a function that will flex between production and development modes when passing the `-p` flag while compiling with webpack.
 See webpack's documentation on [configuration types](https://webpack.js.org/configuration/configuration-types/) for more information.